Adyasha8105/SPARK-Frontend/README.md

 - After completion of the visit of a patient, the doctor needs to click on the next button which shall proceed the virtual queue one step ahead.
 - This would update the virtual queue and patients shall know their current position and estimated visiting time.

-## Features that we are planning to add:
+## Features that we are planning to add in future:

 - Registrations for hospitals as well.
 - Send emails and notifications to patients about the updates in read-time.